On this page:

 Heritage Victoria can put an interim protection order on a place or object which is under threat.

-- the place or object is likely to be of State heritage significance
+- the place or object is clearly of State heritage significance

 An interim protection order means: